Los Angeles Brain Injury Attorney

 In addition to seeking immediate medical help after an accident, make sure that the injured person:

-- Does not engage in activities that might cause further injury, such as playing contact sports, because the cumulative effect of successive injuries can severely aggravate the condition;
+- Does not engage in activities that might cause further injury, such as playing contact sports, because the cumulative effect of successive brain injuries can severely aggravate the condition;

 - Avoids driving, operating heavy equipment, and other potentially dangerous activities until the doctor has given approval;

-- Contacts an experienced and skilled Los Angeles TBI attorney who will hire investigators, preserve evidence, consult experts, and communicate with witnesses, to help protect the individual’s rights if a case for compensation is found to exist.
+- Contacts an experienced Los Angeles TBI attorney who will hire investigators, preserve evidence, consult experts, and communicate with witnesses, to help protect the individual’s rights if a case for compensation is found to exist.

 What Are the Long-Term Effects of Traumatic Brain Injuries?